awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [PieCharts ★324](https://github.com/i-schuetz/PieCharts) - Easy to use and highly customizable pie charts library for iOS. :large_orange_diamond:
 * [CSPieChart ★27](https://github.com/youkchansim/CSPieChart) - iOS PieChart Opensource.
 This is very easy to use and customizable. :large_orange_diamond:
 * [DDSpiderChart ★28](https://github.com/dadalar/DDSpiderChart) - Easy to use and customizable Spider (Radar) Chart library for iOS written in Swift. :large_orange_diamond:
-* [core-plot ★2499](https://github.com/core-plot/core-plot) - a 2D plotting lib which is highly customizable and capable of drawing many types of plots.
+* [core-plot ★2513](https://github.com/core-plot/core-plot) - a 2D plotting lib which is highly customizable and capable of drawing many types of plots.
 * [ChartProgressBar ★22](https://github.com/hadiidbouk/ChartProgressBar-iOS) - Draw a chart with progress bar style.
+* [SMDiagramViewSwift ★14](https://github.com/VRGsoftUA/SMDiagramView) - Meet cute and very flexibility library for iOS application for different data view in one circle diagram.

 ## Code Quality
 * [Bootstrap ★1874](https://github.com/krzysztofzablocki/Bootstrap) - iOS project bootstrap aimed at high quality coding.